auriyoyo/better-days/README.md

 a fortune cookie affirmation app

 ## about <br />
-they say your day goes the way your mind flows. better days is an affirmation app to help you build a healthy mindset through daily affirmations delivered in the form of virtual fortune cookies. pin your favorite affirmations to your personal wall, practice them by typing them out, and invite better days—one cookie at a time.
+they say your day goes the way your mind flows. better days is an affirmation app to help you build a healthy mindset through daily affirmations delivered in the form of virtual fortune cookies. pin your favorite affirmations to your personal wall, practice them by typing them out, and welcome better days—one cookie at a time.

 ## features <br />
 - daily fortune cookies: open a fortune cookie and receive a new affirmation every day.